Uncharted

-Uncharted is an action-adventure video game franchise published by Sony Interactive Entertainment and developed by Naughty Dog.
+Uncharted is an action-adventure video game series and media franchise published by Sony Interactive Entertainment and developed by Naughty Dog.
 Created by Amy Hennig, the Uncharted franchise follows a group of treasure hunters who travel across the world to uncover various historical mysteries.
 The series features historical fiction, elements of fantasy and folklore, and fictional characters alongside real-world historical figures and events.
 In the main series, players control Nathan Drake; in the expansion, players control Chloe Frazer.